santoshmn26/Exam-Preparation-For-Hadoop-Spark-developer-CCA175/Sqoop/Readme.md

 - --target-dir <dir> HDFS destination dir, No sub directory created all the imported files are imported to specified <dir>
 - --warehouse-dir <dir> sub dir created with table name and that dir contains data files

+- In simple terms:
+1. If target-dir is used we can specify the name of the output directory under which four part-m files are created
+   ex: when we use target-dir sqoop/warehouse/output
+       **The output is stored at sqoop/warehouse/output/**
+       Now if we execute **hadoop fs -ls sqoop/warehouse/output** we get four files part-m-00001
+       part-m-00002
+       part-m-00003
+       part-m-00004
+2. If warehouse-dir is use a sub dir is created with the name of the table under which the the part-m files are created
+   ex: when we use warehouse-dir sqoop/warehouse/output
+       **The output files are stored under a newely created dir that with the table name i.e **sqoop/warehouse/output/table_name**
+       Now to check the output file we need to execute **hadoop fs -ls sqoop/warehouse/output/table_name** we get
+       part-m-00001
+       part-m-00002
+       part-m-00003
+       part-m-00004
+       **table_name is the new dir that is created.**

 **Note: --delete-target-dir: No additional arguments passed, delete dir if exists**